 Do you find it puzzling when a bleak economic report emerges from the press, only to be accompanied by a positive surge in the stock market?
 You’re not alone.
-The last few weeks have produced many examples of a stark contrast between stock market performance and economic indicators.
+The last few years have produced many examples of a stark contrast between stock market performance and economic indicators.
 So why the apparent disconnect?

 Markets are forward-looking, meaning current stock prices reflect investors’ aggregate expectations for the future, while economic data primarily looks in the rearview mirror.

 The dissonance tells us that the stock market had already anticipated similar unemployment numbers, or perhaps expected worse, and the market reacted positively now that some uncertainty dissipated.
-Market prices had responded to unemployment changes but in advance of them coming to fruition.
+Market prices had responded to unemployment changes but in advance of their coming to fruition.

-One can liken the disconnect to a dog walker and a dog—both travel in the same direction but may not be in lock-step.
+One can liken the disconnect to a dog walker and a dog—both travel in the same direction but may not be in lock step.
 The dog walker can move at a measured pace, whereas the dog may run forward and back.

 There is still much uncertainty in our immediate future.
 We don’t know whether the market will continue its upward climb or dip back to its lows.
 But we do know that markets aggregate and process vast sets of data every minute.
 By incorporating this information into market prices, public capital markets effectively become the best available leading macroeconomic indicator.
 We may feel that stock markets are ignoring bleak news when, in fact, they have projected it.

-1Washington Post, May 8, 2020
+*Washington Post, May 8, 2020